Visiting Las Vegas: Crash Course

 CAR RENTAL.
 There's no need to rent a car.
 Buses go up and down the Strip and to downtown 24/7, lots of stuff is within walking distance, you won't like driving on the congested Strip, and parking is inconvenient and expensive.
 Also, the car rental place isn't actually at the airport, you have to take a shuttle to/from the rental place.

 Get a free room upgrade when you check inWhen you check in, sandwich a $20 bill between your credit card and ID and casually ask if there are any complimentary room upgrades available.
 Nine times out of ten you'll get it, and if you can't then the clerk will return your $20.
 See FrontDeskTip.com for more.

 Vegetarian FoodIf you're a vegetarian or vegan you're gonna be shocked at how little is available for you on the Strip.
-But my vegetarian survival guide will make it a lot easier.
+My vegetarian survival guide will make it a lot easier.

 Getting aroundWalking the strip is a viable option.
+The whole strip is only four miles long and you could walk the entire thing in an hour and a half.
 Cabs are expensive, and you often have to wait in a long line at the hotel to get one.
 (They can't and won't stop on the street.)
-The entire strip is only four miles long and you could walk the entire thing in an hour and a half.
+Driving between casinos can be a chore since the Strip is often gridlocked, parking in the casino garage is often time-consuming, and then you've got to walk from the garage to the hotel/casino.
+Save the car for visiting off-strip destinations like downtown.

 Two buses serve the Strip: The Deuce, and the "Strip & Downtown Express" (SDX).
 There's no such thing as a single-ride fare, you pay either $5 for a two-hour pass, or $7 for a 24-hour pass (good for 24 hours from the time of purchase).
 Get the $7 pass for sure.
 The Deuce stops at every casino, so it's slow.
 The SDX makes only a few stops so it's faster, but it might not pick up or drop off exactly where you like.
 Both buses run frequently, 24/7.
 See more about the buses on our transportation page.